kubedb/cli/docs/tutorials/elasticsearch/README.md

       bucket: restic
 ```

-Once the `spec.backupSchedule` is added, KubeDB operator will create a new Snapshot tpr on each tick of the cron expression.
+Once the `spec.backupSchedule` is added, KubeDB operator will create a new Snapshot object on each tick of the cron expression.
 This triggers KubeDB operator to create a Job as it would for any regular instant backup process.
 You can see the snapshots as they are created using `kubedb get snap` command.
 ```console
 $ kubedb get snap -n demo
 NAME                 DATABASE   STATUS      AGE